antaresproject/docs/docs/services/widget.md

 ];
 ```

 The 'views' parameter determines on which 'views' the widget will be available.
-Such a solution enables widget's availablity control by a module or a component or a programmer.
+Such solution enables widget's availablity control by a module or a component or a programmer.
 In the aforementioned example during the 'index.twig' view presentation placed in the location 'src\components\foo\resources\views\admin\foo' the widget will appear in the upper widget selection beam.
 When this parameter is not determined it will be available in all views (the '*' value) by default.
 The 'disabled' parameter is connected with this one and it is the opposite of the 'views' parameter:

 ```php
 /**